What to expect during a Community Acupuncture Treatment:

 Mondays; no set times – You can call to see if we can see you.
 Treatments are $35.

 Tuesdays; 10:00 am – 1:00 pm (in by 12:00)

-Cost or each treatment is $25, making it an affordable option for more frequent visits, which support your body’s recovery and your personalized treatment plan.
+Cost for each treatment is $25 during the scheduled times.
+It is $35 outside of those times.
+Our intention is to make it an affordable option for more frequent visits, which support your body’s recovery and your personalized treatment plan.

 Do I need to schedule an appointment for Community Acupuncture treatment?
 Yes, please call 503.246.0103 to reserve a space.